 Under current Massachusetts law, intercourse is generally considered to be committed by force and against a person’s will if:

-If you are a victim of a sexual assault while on campus you are asked to report the incident to the Judicial Officer, the Gordon Police, or a local law enforcement agency.
+If you are a victim of a sexual assault while on campus you are asked to report the incident to the Judicial Officer, the Title IX Coordinator, the Gordon Police, or a local law enforcement agency.
 You are also encouraged to seek medical care at the Health Center, or a local hospital emergency room.
 In addition, you may file a complaint and/or pursue criminal charges.

 If you make a report, no further action will be taken.